ManipVQA: Injecting Robotic Affordance and Physically Grounded Information into Multi-Modal Large Language Models: Related Work

 Instruction-based policies in robotics serve as a bridge between high-level human communication and low-level robotic control, offering intuitive interaction and the potential for skill transfer and complex task planning.
 One approach \cite{shridhar2022cliport, shridhar2023perceiver} involves using a pre-trained text encoder to extract text embeddings that encapsulate linguistic knowledge, which are then used to inform robotic policies.
 For example, CLIPort has obtained the ability to understand semantics and manipulate objects by encoding text input through CLIP\cite{radford2021learning}.
-Another research direction leverages the reasoning capabilities of large language models (LLMs) for planning~\cite{wu2023tidybot, cai2023bridging} or even directly generating the policy codes~\cite{huang2023voxposer,huang2023instruct2act, ma2023eureka} by prompt engineering.
+Another research direction leverages the reasoning capabilities of LLMs for planning~\cite{wu2023tidybot, cai2023bridging} or even directly generating the policy codes~\cite{huang2023voxposer,huang2023instruct2act, ma2023eureka} by prompt engineering.
 For example, CaP\cite{liang2022code} generates policy codes with detailed comments and context-specific examples to guide LLM output.
 Furthermore, some studies have trained large-scale policy models~\cite{brohan2023can,driess2023palm, brohan2023rt} using extensive robotic datasets, aiming to learn robotic control policies from diverse data directly.
 Despite the progress in these areas, a gap remains in the explicit consideration of affordance grounding and physical reasoning, which are essential for proficient manipulation in robotics.
-Aiming to bridge the gap, our \texttt{ManipVQA} injects robotic affordance and physically grounded information into MLLM while preserving the original reasoning ability.
+Aiming to bridge this gap, our \texttt{ManipVQA} injects robotic affordance and physically grounded information into MLLM while preserving its original reasoning ability.

-\section{Method}
+\section{\textbf{Method}}

-\subsection{Modeling of Affordances and Physical Concepts}
+\subsection{\textbf{Modeling of Affordances and Physical Concepts}}

-In the domain of robotic manipulation, understanding and modeling the affordances of objects is critical for enabling robots to interact with their environment effectively.
+In robotic manipulation, understanding and modeling object affordances is essential for enabling robots to interact effectively with their environment.
 We extend upon the graspable affordance model $\mathbf{A_{grasp}}$ for common tool objects $\mathbf{O_{tool}}$, forming the tuple $(\mathbf{A_{grasp}}, \mathbf{O_{tool}})$, as delineated by HANDAL~\cite{guo2023handal}.
 In our representation, each (partial) object is paired with a bounding box, described by the coordinates $[x_{min}, y_{min}, x_{max}, y_{max}]$, which specify the top-left and bottom-right corners, respectively.